-"There was a man of the Pharisees named Nicodemus, a ruler of the Jews."
-You know what that means, right?
+There was a man of the Pharisees named Nicodemus, a ruler of the Jews.
+You know that that means, right?
 Mr. Big Shot.
 When Mr. Big Shot walked into a room, people noticed.
 When he opened his mouth to speak, people listened.
 When he walked down the street, people got out of the way.
-Nicodemus, this Pharisee, this ruler of the Jews, could go wherever he wanted, do whatever he wanted to do, and say whatever was on his mind and no one dared questions his motives.
+Nicodemus, this Pharisee, this ruler of the Jews, could go wherever he wanted, do whatever he wanted to do, and say whatever was on his mind and no one dared question his motive.

 Except us.
-We are going to question his motives.
-What we want to know is this: Why is Mr. Big Shot walking around at night?
-Why is he sneaking in and out of the shadows?
-Why is he dancing in the moonlight, like a racoon looking for a garbage can?
+We're going to question his motives.
+What we want to know is this: There's Mr. Big Shot, dancing in the moonlight, like an old racoon digging through a garbage can.
 What's up with this guy?
 Why is he being so sneaky?

 Why is anyone sneaky?
 Fear.
 Nicodemus has heard all about Jesus.
 He knows all about the signs Jesus can do.
 He's heard about Jesus' teaching.
-Nicodemus is convinced Jesus has come from God.
+Nicodemus is convinced Jesus as come from God.
 So, he has to check this out.
 He has to find Jesus, have a conversation with Him, and so he goes.
 At night.
 In the shadows.
 When its dark.
 The reason he does this is because he's afraid.
 He's at that fine line between curiosity on the one hand and fear on the other.
 To make this clear: he's not afraid of Jesus, he's afraid of his fellow pharisees.
 You know how they feel about Jesus.
 In their minds, Jesus is not from God, he is all wrong.
 The way the pharisees see it, Jesus is the offspring of Satan, the enemy, someone who has to go away.